retailcrm/vue-formulario/README.md

 ## Examples

 Every form control have to rendered inside FormularioInput component.
 This component provides `id` and `context` in v-slot props.
 Control should use `context.model` as v-model and `context.blurHandler` as handler for `blur` event (it is necessary for validation when property `errorBehavior` is `blur`).
-Errors list for field can be accessed through `context.allErrors`.
+Errors object list for field can be accessed through `context.allErrors`.
+Each error is an object with fields message (translated message), rule (rule name) and context.

 The example below creates the authorization form from data:
 ```json